“A proliferation of lenses in The Imagination Thief” by Rohan Quine (video)

 Like many self-portraits, the picture of Jaymi Peek’s self in The Imagination Thief contains elements of everyone, which may be why his personality is somewhat elusive.
 He’s a mixture of truth and lies, adding up to a fiction through which I suspect I’m wondering aloud what it is to be alive as a human being in a body on this particular planet these days.
 At least, that’s my best guess at what I’m wondering aloud through him; I’m not 100% certain of it.

 Whatever the question is, perhaps it’ll become clearer in the course of finishing future novels.
-Or perhaps these two will prefer to show me the lovely confusion of a different proliferation of lenses, of other-coloured smoke and further mirrors…
+Or perhaps those future novels will show me the lovely confusion of a different proliferation of lenses, of other-coloured smoke and further mirrors…

-(The text of the novel The Imagination Thief is identical in its paperback format and its ebook format.
-In addition to containing that text, the ebook format also contains some photographic content, plus links to films and to a video-book version and an audio-book version of the novel.)
+(The text of The Imagination Thief is identical in its paperback and audiobook and ebook formats.
+Beside that text, the ebook format also contains some photographic content, plus links to films and to a video-book version of the novel.)